pydpll/errorutils/README.md

 # Errorutils

-Errorutils is a reusable optional functions error framework that extends the logrus package.
+Errorutils is a reusable optional functions error framework that extends the zerolog package.
 It provides a simple and flexible way to instantiate custom error types with additional information.

 ## Installation